Adaptive norms for deep learning with regularized Newton methods: Convergence of ellipsoidal TR methods

-\begin{proof} The basic building block of our ellipsoid matrix consists of the current and past stochastic gradients $ \Gm_t:=[\g_1,\g_2,\ldots,\g_t]. $ We consider $\Am_{rms}$ which is built up as follows\footnote{This is a generalization of the diagonal variant proposed by \cite{tieleman2012lecture}, which precondition the gradient step by an elementwise division with the square-root of the following estimate $g_t=(1-\beta)g_{t-1}+\beta \nabla \mathcal{L}(\w_t)^2$.}
+\begin{proof} The basic building block of our ellipsoid matrix consists of the current and past stochastic gradients $ \Gm_t:=[\g_1,\g_2,\ldots,\g_t]. $

+We consider $\Am_{rms}$ which is built up as follows\footnote{This is a generalization of the diagonal variant proposed by \cite{tieleman2012lecture}, which preconditions the gradient step by an elementwise division with the square-root of the following estimate $g_t=(1-\beta)g_{t-1}+\beta \nabla \mathcal{L}(\w_t)^2$.}

 From the construction of $\Am_{rms,t}$ it directly follows that for any unit length vector $\u\in \mathbb{R}^d\setminus\{0\}, \|\u\|_2=1$ we have